Cheapest Project Management Tools 2026: 8 Budget-Friendly Options Compared

 - Templates — thousands of community and official templates for every use case

-- Relation and rollup properties — link databases together for powerful data relationships
+- Relation and rollup properties — link databases for powerful data relationships

 - Team wikis — centralized knowledge base with nested pages and search